-The duration of semaglutide treatment will be different for everyone, as it will depend on how quickly you lose weight and how long you need to continue using the medication to maintain your weight.
+The duration of semaglutide treatment will be different for everyone.
+It depends on how quickly you lose weight and how long you need to continue using the medication to maintain it.

-This will help you get used to continuing the lifestyle changes you’ve made without the help of semaglutide to manage cravings.
+This helps you get used to continuing the lifestyle changes you’ve made without the help of semaglutide to manage cravings.

-You may find that you need to continue taking this medication for a while to help you maintain your weight, and that’s totally fine!
+You may find that you need to continue taking this medication for a while to help you maintain your weight.
+That’s totally fine!

 Can I start at the highest possible dose of Wegovy?

-You shouldn’t start taking Wegovy at its highest possible dose of 2.4mg, as your body needs time to adjust to this medication properly.
+You shouldn’t start taking Wegovy at its highest possible dose.
+This is because your body needs time to adjust to this medication properly.